reasonml-old/reason-react/documentation.md

 ### "component bag"

-Rehydrate's uses idiomatic Reason/OCaml modules to get rid of Reactjs' `this`, a common pain point for Reactjs newcomers.
+Rehydrate's uses idiomatic Reason/OCaml modules to get rid of ReactJS' `this`, a common pain point for ReactJS newcomers.
 To fulfill the same role, relevant functions (they're not methods; just regular functions!) accept as argument a `componentBag` record of shape `{props, state, updater, refSetter, instanceVars, setState}`.
 A render would look like:

 ```reason
 /* normal record destructuring.
 Pick what you need! */